 Table of Contents

 Fan of tacos and tequila?
 Mexico is all about its incredible food, amazing culture, idyllic beaches, and historical charm.
 From the famous seaside resorts of Cancun to the buzzing streets of Mexico City, there’s something for every type of traveler.
 The good news is that the country has remained open for tourism, with some of the loosest travel restrictions for international travelers.
-Here, we answer the question: “Is it safe to travel to Mexico right now?”
-Read on to learn about Mexico’s updated entry conditions and what you can expect when you arrive, based on information available as of July 12, 2021.
+Here, we answer the question: “Is it safe to travel to Mexico during the COVID-19 pandemic?”
+Read on to learn about Mexico’s updated entry conditions and what you can expect when you arrive.

 ⚠️ Due to the evolving nature of the pandemic situation, safety regulations may change without warning.
 This article should not be treated as legal advice — we recommend that readers check with local authorities for updates on COVID-19 protocols prior to making travel arrangements.

 Border reopening: Who can travel to Mexico for leisure?